oskarm2003/picstop-api/src/controller/photo/doc.md

 Sends a photo description in the JSON format.
 First provide the author after /photo/descriptor string.
-If you omit an author the _shared files descriptors will be sent.
+If author is set to 'anonymous' the _shared files descriptors will be sent.
 If you want only the details about a specific file provide file name after the /[author].

+# GET /photo/descriptor/random/[number]
+INPUT in the url
+    [number] - number - how many descriptors to return

+POSSIBLE OUTCOMES
+    200 - descriptor JSON
+    400 - error

+Returns [number] random photo descriptors

 # DELETE /photo/[author]/[file_name]